ucphhpc/configure-vm-image/README.rst

     --config-vendor-data-path CONFIG_VENDOR_DATA_PATH
                             The path to the cloud-init vendor-data configuration file. (default: cloud-init/vendor-data) --config-network-config-path CONFIG_NETWORK_CONFIG_PATH
-                            The path to the cloud-init network-config configuration file that is used to configure the network settings of the image. (default: cloud-init/network-config)
+                            The path to the cloud-init network-config configuration file that is used to configure the network settings of the image.
-    --cloud-init-iso-output-path CLOUD_INIT_ISO_OUTPUT_PATH, -ci-output CLOUD_INIT_ISO_OUTPUT_PATH
-                            The path to the cloud-init output iso image file that is generated based on the data defined in the user-data, meta-data, vendor-data, and network-config files.
-This seed iso file is then subsequently used to configure the defined input image. (default: cloud-init/cidata.iso) --configure-vm-log-path CONFIGURE_VM_LOG_PATH, -cv-log CONFIGURE_VM_LOG_PATH
-                            The path to the log file that is used to log the output of the configuring VM. (default: tmp/configure-vm.log)
+                            (default: cloud-init/network-config)
     --configure-vm-name CONFIGURE_VM_NAME, -n CONFIGURE_VM_NAME
-                            The name of the VM that is used to configure the image. (default: configure-vm-image) --configure-vm-template CONFIGURE_VM_TEMPLATE, -t CONFIGURE_VM_TEMPLATE
+                            The name of the VM that is used to configure the image. (default: configure-vm-image) --configure-vm-cpu-model CONFIGURE_VM_CPU_MODEL, -cv-cpu CONFIGURE_VM_CPU_MODEL
-                            The path to the template file that specifies how the configuring VM should be launched. (default: None)
-    --configure-vm-template-values KEY=VALUE [KEY=VALUE ...], -tv KEY=VALUE [KEY=VALUE ...]
-                            A set of key=value pair arguments that should be passed to the --configure-vm-template.
-If a value contains spaces, you should define it with quotes. (default: [])
-    --configure-vm-cpu-model CONFIGURE_VM_CPU_MODEL, -cv-cpu CONFIGURE_VM_CPU_MODEL
                             The cpu model to use for virtualization when configuring the image. (default: None) --configure-vm-vcpus CONFIGURE_VM_VCPUS, -cv-vcpus CONFIGURE_VM_VCPUS
                             The number of virtual CPUs to allocate to the VM when configuring the image. (default: 1) --configure-vm-memory CONFIGURE_VM_MEMORY, -cv-m CONFIGURE_VM_MEMORY
-                            The amount of memory to allocate to the VM when configuring the image. (default: 2048MiB) --reset-operations RESET_OPERATIONS
+                            The amount of memory to allocate to the VM when configuring the image. (default: 2048MiB) --cloud-init-iso-output-path CLOUD_INIT_ISO_OUTPUT_PATH, -ci-output CLOUD_INIT_ISO_OUTPUT_PATH
+                            The path to the cloud-init output ISO image file that is generated based on the data defined in the user-data, meta-data, vendor-data, and network-config files.
+                            This seed ISO is then subsequently used to configure the defined input image. (default: cloud-init/cidata.iso)
+    --configure-vm-log-path CONFIGURE_VM_LOG_PATH, -cv-log CONFIGURE_VM_LOG_PATH
+                            The path to the log file that is used to log the output of the configuring VM. (default: tmp/configure-vm.log)
+    --configure-vm-template-path CONFIGURE_VM_TEMPLATE_PATH
+                            The path to the template file that is used to configure the VM. (default: res/configure-vm-template.xml.j2)
+    --configure-vm-template-values KEY=VALUE [KEY=VALUE ...], -tv KEY=VALUE [KEY=VALUE ...]
+                            An additional set of key=value pair arguments that should be passed to the --configure-vm-template.
+                            If a value contains spaces, you should define it with quotes. (default: []) --reset-operations RESET_OPERATIONS
                             The operations to perform during the reset operation. (default: defaults,-ssh-userdir) --verbose, -v         Flag to enable verbose output (default: False)